CivicActions/fema-grants/README.md

 The site should now be accessible on http://localhost:8118 - default credentials are admin/civicactions.

+There can be a small delay (a couple of minutes) after `docker-compose up -d` is finished before the site is available.
+During this time, don't run any drush commands.

 To stop the sandbox run:
 ```
 docker-compose stop